lorenzo-rovigatti/comp_bio_notes/folding.md

 TA-GTG-TCA
 ```

-In this case the LCS is `AGTTCA`, which is longer than the longest commond substring.
+In this case the LCS is `AGTTCA`, which is longer than the longest common substring.

 The LCS problem as formulated here is a particular case of the full sequence-alignment problem.
 In order to generalise the problem, we introduce a cost function that makes it possible to recast it in terms of an optimisation problem.
 Given two sequences $S$ and $T$, we define $\delta(S, T)$ as the "biological cost" of turning $S$ into $T$.
 For the case just considered, I implicitly used as a cost function the [Levenshtein (or edit) distance](https://en.wikipedia.org/wiki/Levenshtein_distance), which is defined as the minimum number of single-character edits required to change one string into another.
 In other words, the problem has been formulated by implicitly considering that all possible operations (mutations, insertions and deletions) are equally likely.
 In a more generalised formulation, each edit operation is associated to a specific cost (penalty) that should reflect its biological occurrence, as discussed [later](#sec:substitution_matrices).